Mike Anderson press conference notes

 By Jimmy Carter

-FAYETTEVILLE — Follow along as Mike Anderson and selected players review the Phil Knight Invitational and preview the Houston game.
+FAYETTEVILLE — Follow along as Mike Anderson recaps the Houston loss and previews Colorado State.

 Mike Anderson